Login with Patreon

 “Potter?”

-“The very same,” Harry said dryly.
+“In the flesh,” Harry said dryly.

 “Keep your cowl down, then.
 I shouldn’t see your face—my skills in Occlumency are not… sufficient.”